Asadxon377/library-management-system/library/README.md

 A full-stack Library Management System built with Java and Spring Boot.
 The application allows users to manage books, authors, and categories with role-based access control.

+Disclaimer!!!
+Frontend part was done mainly by ai since I'm focusing on backend part.

 ## Features

 - Manage books, authors, and categories